stefaniedev/freecodecamp-coursework/1-responsive-web-design-certification/8-responsive-web-design-projects/3-build-a-product-landing-page/README.md

 # Build project
-This is my FreeCodeCamp project.
-I aimed to use HTML with Bootstrap, and minimal CSS.
-I chose to make a survey about types of food eaten by the surveyed.
+This is my FreeCodeCamp Product Landing Page project.
+I aimed to use HTML with Bootstrap and CSS with media queries, purposefully excluding jQuery and JavaScript.
+I chose to make a webpage showcasing the "wizard" who introduced me to fasting.
+WARNING: EXPLICIT LANGUAGE.
 Enjoy!

 --Made with 💗 by Stefanie Feltman